junxit/us-congress-bills-112/metadata.md

 - 2011-10-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6990)
 - 2011-10-24 — The title of the measure was amended.
 Agreed to without objection.
 - 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2011-11-10 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2012-01-13 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 without amendment.
+With written report No. 112-129.
+- 2012-01-13 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman under authority of the order of the Senate of 12/17/2011 without amendment.
+With written report No. 112-129.
+- 2012-01-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 290.